 The title is both poetic and descriptive, outlining the formal plan the work follows; a ‘toccata’ figure is constantly bent and reconstituted, evolving through expansion and contraction alongside a number of strata that are juxtaposed or superimposed as the work unfolds.
 Uncoiling the River is 26 minutes long.
-Read the programme note and view instrumentation here.
+Read the programme note, see an extract from the score and view instrumentation here.

 “Time is the substance I am made of.